 In modern times there is full equality.
 Many other ethnic types have migrated to the basin.
 More than any other basin, ethnic type is a matter of personal preference.
-Many who move to this area choose to modify their look to be more like the original natives, for they are pretty good looking people.
+Many who move to this area choose to modify their look to be more like the original natives, for they are pretty good looking people, resembling Latin Americans or Middle Eastern people.
 But this basin sees the most genetic experimentation of all.
 You may find six legged centaurs, people with four or even more arms, hermaphrodites, people of all colors, horns and antlers, even a population with gills who live in the middle stretch of the river.

 Their religion was very important to them from the first settlement and still is to them today.
 They agree it is the one binding force of society, the compact by which they all agree to live together.
 Their religion today is totally scientific and funds most of the scientific study in the basin.
 The church is still the leading institution, taking the place of the Kassikan in the Highlands, the cargo companies in Zhlindu or the Merchants Council of Bordzvek.
 Even though Ydlontrostl is considered a 'new' basin, the church is a thousand Earth years older than the Kassikan.
 It still occupies and maintains the northernmost square mile of the Karasis Yuhal in very close to the condition it was built.
 They have re-arranged a lot of the interior to increase efficiency, but the faces of immense stone are still there and regularly re-surfaced with protectant.